The Trump Administration Just Rolled Back Rights For Transgender Prisoners

 While in the facility, MCI-Norfolk, Levi said Doe found herself routinely groped and harassed by other inmates and prison staff.

-“She is regularly subjected to sexualized comments about her body,” Levi said, “She is targeted by other inmates and other guards, she has been physically violated.”
+“She is regularly subjected to sexualised comments about her body,” Levi said, “She is targeted by other inmates and other guards, she has been physically violated.”

 Situations like Doe’s are not uncommon, according to a 2011 and 2012 study by the Bureau of Justice Statistics.

-The Trump administration has targeted many Obama-era guidances geared toward increasing freedoms for transgender populations, Levi says.
-This announcement follows a series of reversals by administration centered around the topic including the Education Department’s reversal of its position on transgender student bathroom access and the Justice Department’s decision to not apply workplace discrimination laws to transgender communities and limits on transgender troops in the U.S. military.
+The Trump administration have targeted many Obama-era guidances geared toward increasing freedoms for transgender populations, Levi said.
+This announcement follows a series of reversals by administration centred around the topic including the Education Department’s reversal of its position on transgender student bathroom access, the Justice Department’s decision to not apply workplace discrimination laws to transgender communities and limits on transgender troops in the US military.

 Advertisement

-“You saw guidance from education guidance, to prison guidance, to guidance in the military, to housing to healthcare, to employment and beyond to address the most basic needs of transgender people,” she says.
-“At the core, it was really about recognizing simply that transgender people exist.”
+“You saw guidance from education guidance, to prison guidance, to guidance in the military, to housing to healthcare, to employment and beyond to address the most basic needs of transgender people,” she said.
+“At the core, it was really about recognising simply that transgender people exist.”

-Critics like Levi say this is just a part of a larger effort by the Trump administration to scale back protections of transgender individuals.
-Levi herself has worked as the attorney on a number of large cases centered around LGBT rights, working as one of two transgender lawyers in lawsuits against the Trump administration’s “transgender military ban.”
+Critics like Levi says this is just a part of a larger effort by the Trump administration to scale back protections of transgender individuals.
+Levi herself has worked as the attorney on a number of large cases centred around LGBT rights, working as one of two transgender lawyers in lawsuits against the Trump administration’s “transgender military ban.”

-Despite considerable pushback by advocates and Democrats, Levi says she fears that this reversal trend is only going to continue.
+Despite considerable pushback by advocates and Democrats, Levi said she fears that this reversal trend is only going to continue.

-“It’s disheartening to see the federal government seeking to erase transgender people’s lives,” she says.
-“There has been so much progress that has been made to really recognize that transgender people exist throughout all the different institutions.”
+“It’s disheartening to see the federal government seeking to erase transgender people’s lives,” she said.
+“There has been so much progress that has been made to really recognise that transgender people exist throughout all the different institutions.”

 Read These Stories Next: